 -Objects caught between teeth.
 This dental emergency may seem minor but it can be quite uncomfortable and scary.
 A dentist has the proper tools to remove any and all foreign objects in between teeth.

--Lost Dental Filling.
+-Lost Dental Restoration.
 This dental emergency usually occurs when there is tooth decay present in or around the restoration.
 The bond between dental material and the tooth will break down causing the restoration to break loose.
 Depending on how large the restoration is this can cause quite a bit of pain and discomfort.

 -Broken Braces And Wires.
 This may seem like a minor dental emergency but a broken bracket or wire can be very uncomfortable and can even cause trauma to the oral tissues.
 Contact your dentist for advice in your particular situation.